Mount Rainier

-Due to its high probability of eruption in the near future, Mount Rainier is considered one of the most dangerous volcanoes in the world, and it is on the Decade Volcano list.
-The large amount of glacial ice means that Mount Rainier could produce massive lahars that could threaten the entire Puyallup River valley.
-According to the United States Geological Survey, "about 80,000 people and their homes are at risk in Mount Rainier's lahar-hazard zones."
+Due to its high probability of an eruption in the near future and proximity to a major urban area, Mount Rainier is considered one of the most dangerous volcanoes in the world, and it is on the Decade Volcano list.
+The large amount of glacial ice means that Mount Rainier could produce massive lahars that could threaten the entire Puyallup River valley and other river valleys draining Mount Rainier, including the Carbon, White, Nisqually, and Cowlitz (above Riffe Lake).
+According to the United States Geological Survey's 2008 report, "about 80,000 people and their homes are at risk in Mount Rainier's lahar-hazard zones."

 Between 1950 and 2018, 439,460 people climbed Mount Rainier.
 Approximately 84 people died in mountaineering accidents on Mount Rainier from 1947 to 2018.

 Name

-The diverse Indigenous peoples who have lived near Mount Rainier for millennia have many names for the mountain in their various languages.
+The many Indigenous peoples who have lived near Mount Rainier for millennia have many names for the mountain in their various languages.
+A linguistic analysis published in 2025 identified 20 names in indigenous languages for the mountain.